soraasher/soraasher/README.md

 friend groups ↓

- treasured→ ⁠♡ ; ``s , e , m , m , z , z , s``
+ treasured→ (BAAM!) ⁠♡ ; ``e , m , m , z , z``

+ childhood → (NAMELESS) ; ``? , ? , ?  (they didn't want to be listed)``

- ``zuthro , az , rora , ghia , todo , gina``
+ online → (JAUNICE GANG) ; ``zuthro , az , rora , ghia , todo , gina``

 friends ↓

- ``aiko , risa , kei , uni , shio , ash , gelly`` + more
+ ``shin, aiko , risa , kei , uni , shio , ash , gelly , sai`` + more

  special mention to my adopted kid ↓

  ``yi``

+ hey, so! just because i know a lot of people, doesn't mean I'll forget about u. infact, i don't even talk to most of them, but i just put them up cus yeah, they're them i like them theyre they are family

 .

-i cherish every one i become friends with,—— unless you've done something wrong, consider me as a non existent person
+i cherish every human, alien, or whatever they are, i become friends with

 buckle up if you wanna be my friend, cus u either get treated with these possible vibes;

 (1) ' go kys, or i will squeeze you ' ,
-(2) ' HEYAA WHERE MY HUG AT ' ,
+(2) ' HEY SILLY WHERE MY HUG AT ' ,
 (3) ' wait what ' ,
 (?) /etc .

+(how the hell do i properly decorate this, plz teach me. *sniffle sniffle*)

 .